 The 2008 model (accessible only to agencies internal to the VPS network) uses a single weighted average discount rate, whilst the 2004 model uses the 12 year discount series from the Reserve Bank of Australia.

-The 2008 long service leave model is available for use only by Victorian public sector departments and agencies that are consolidated into the State's financial statements (this excludes local councils, universities and other public sector entities).
-Other entities are welcome to use information in the public domain of the website.
-Use of the 2008 Model is recommended, but not mandatory.
+The 2008 long service leave model is available for use by Victorian public sector departments and agencies.
+Use of the 2008 model is recommended, but not mandatory, from 1 July 2008.